 We then used the predictions of these models for missing site-year combinations, resulting in a total of 138 gap-filled data points.
-For each gridded dataset, we calculated the observed mean annual precipitation and mean January to April precipitation for each ground station from the gap-filled data, restricting to the years included in that gridded dataset.
+For each gridded dataset, we calculated the observed mean annual precipitation and mean January to April precipitation for each ground station from the gap-filled data, restricting to the temporal extent of each gridded dataset.
 We evaluated the performance of each gridded dataset in capturing spatial variation in each response variable using scatterplots, linear regressions (for predicting the in-situ data from the gridded data), and the following metrics: the Pearson correlation coefficient, root mean square error (RMSE), mean absolute error (MAE) and mean bias across the 32 sites.